ZhuangLab/storm-analysis/storm_analysis/multi_plane/README.txt

 3. Identify (image) plane to (image) plane mapping using multi_plane/mapper.py.

+3a.
+Alternatively use micrometry/micrometry.py and micrometry/merge_maps.py
+   (if necessary).

 4. Select good localizations (beads) to use for PSF measurement using multi_plane/psf_localizations.py.